Travatan Z Side Effects

 Applies to travoprost ophthalmic: ophthalmic solution

-Along with its needed effects, travoprost ophthalmic (the active ingredient contained in Travatan Z) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, travoprost ophthalmic (the active ingredient contained in Travatan Z) may cause unwanted side effects that require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking travoprost ophthalmic:Less common
+If any of the following side effects occur while taking travoprost ophthalmic, check with your doctor immediately:More common

 - Acid or sour stomach (heartburn or indigestion)